 - Medical expenses left to the family

 - Loss of consortium

 If you have lost someone you love because of someone else’s negligence, you have the right to hold that person responsible.
-For a free, no-risk review of your claim, contact Morris Bart, LLC, at (870) 330-4155 today.
+For a free, no-risk review of your claim, contact the law office of Morris Bart, LLC, at (870) 330-4155 today.

 Texarkana Personal Injury Lawyer Near Me (870) 330-4155